jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - we need to keep making so much content because space travel will be that fucking boring. otherwise there's no reason us subsizing all these video productions.

 - you can't make a dent in climate change, so why do you make a difference in the economy or voting?

+- Baby boomers advocating a return to office should be forced to pickup their retirement checks in person every single day of their lives.
+No kidding.
+No Netflix either.
+It's DVD's for you.
+Again no kidding.